juhisni/robot-framework-demo/README.md

 3) Test results can be accessed from the robot-results directory.

 # NOTE #
-Currently the test case fails because the steps were created in Spring 2018.
+Currently the first test case fails because the steps were created in Spring 2018.
 XAMK's website layout and element attributes have changed since.

+The second test case was created to demonstrate a successful test case
 The user-defined keywords are written in Finnish because the domain is Finnish.